ConnorJ-Github/Arrow-Dance/README.md

 - Out of Lives Screen

-- Draw & Create new sequence when match or fail
+- Draw & Create new sequence when match or fail (Space bar also generates new sequence)